Revenue Execution Hero Spotlight: Kellyanne Perez-Vera

 min read

 Look!
 Up in the sky!
 Is it a bird?
 A plane?
-No, it’s a Conversation Intelligence Hero!
+No, it’s a Revenue Execution Hero!

-Invoca’s new “Conversation Intelligence Heroes” program gives our customers a platform to highlight their successes with conversation intelligence technology.
+Invoca’s new “Revenue Execution Heroes” program gives our customers a platform to highlight their successes with our platform.
 It also has perks like personal branding opportunities, VIP invites to regional events, access to private beta programs, and more.

 As part of the program, we’re putting a spotlight on our most inspiring heroes.
 Today’s featured hero is Kellyanne Perez-Vera.
 She’s a Marketing Activations Manager at Verizon.
 Headquartered in New York City and with a presence around the world, Verizon's mobile network is the second-largest wireless carrier in the United States, with over 120 million subscribers.